Dockweiler: History

 In 1136, Dockweiler had its first documentary mention in the Springiersbach Monastery's directory of holdings.
 Finds of coins, Roman burial mounds and settlement centres near Dockweiler as well as the proximity to the former Meuse-Rhine and Meuse-Moselle Roman roads are taken as evidence of Dockweiler's founding going as far back as Roman times, although this cannot be confirmed.

 Quite early on, the village belonged to the County of Kerpen, which later passed to the County of the Lords of Manderscheid-Schleiden.

 In the 19th century, Dockweiler became a postal coach station, until 1895, when postal coaches were replaced by the railway; at this time, the Dockweiler/Dreis railway station also came into being.

 Politics

 Municipal council

 The council is made up of 12 council members, who were elected by majority vote at the municipal election held on 7 June 2009, and the honorary mayor as chairman.

 Mayor

-Dockweiler's mayor is Ralf Schüller.
+Dockweiler's mayor is Matthias Haas.